Formula One regulations: Scoring

-The Drivers' and Constructors' Championships are decided by points, which are awarded according to the place in which a driver classifies at each grand prix.
+The Drivers' and Constructors' Championships are decided by points, which are awarded according to the place in which a driver classifies at each Grand Prix.
 To receive points a racer need not finish the race, but at least 90% of the winner's race distance must be completed.
 Therefore, it is possible for a driver to receive some points even though they retired before the end of the race.
 In that case the scoring is based on the distance completed in comparison to other drivers.
 It is also possible for the lower points not to be awarded (as at the 2005 United States Grand Prix) because insufficient drivers completed 90% of the winner's distance.
 The system was revised in 2003 and later amended for the 2010 season because of two new teams entering the sport.
-The scoring system from 2019 on is:
+From 2019 to 2024, a point was awarded for fastest lap, but this was discontinued for 2025.
+The scoring system from 2025 on is:

-For scoring systems prior to 2019, refer to the List of Formula One World Championship points scoring systems.
+For scoring systems prior to 2025, refer to the List of Formula One World Championship points scoring systems.

 Drivers finishing lower than tenth place receive no points.